Optimal size for emergence of self-replicating polymer system: II. Autocatalytic polymer model

 To introduce our model, we postulate the following properties of the biological polymerization process. (i)Monomers are supplied sufficiently. (ii)Polymerization occurs stepwise from monomers to longer polymers. (iii)Catalytic function can emerge only for polymers with a sufficient length. (iv)Polymerization reaction proceeds extremely slowly without catalysts, but is accelerated drastically with them.

 Initially only monomers are supplied, and the polymerization progresses slowly owing to degradation or diffusion.
 Once sufficient catalysts are synthesized, the catalytic reaction to synthesize them progress constantly.
-We investigate the emergence and time scale of such autocatalysis by introducing a model consisting of the polymer $A(n)$ of length $n$, with $A(1)$ being a supplied monomer.
+We investigate the emergence and time scale of such autocatalysis by introducing a model consisting of polymers.
+We denote the polymer of length $n$ as $A(n)$, with $A(1)$ being a supplied monomer.
 Sequence information under multiple monomer species is disregarded, and only the length is considered.
 We assume that catalytic capacity appears at $n=L$.
-For successive polymerization for each ligation reaction, we introduce model A with a set of reversible reactions:
+For successive polymerization for each ligation reaction, we introduce model (I) with a set of reversible reactions:

-Conversely, for polymerization processes with double the length, we introduce model B:
+Conversely, for polymerization processes which double the length, we introduce model (II):

-We first consider the simplest case for model B, i.e., $L=4$; the general case will be studied later.
+We first consider the simplest case for model (II), i.e., $L=4$; the general case will be studied later.

 The model consists only of monomers, dimers, and tetramers.
 Two monomers ligate into a dimer, and dimers ligate into a tetramer.
 Without losing generality, the spontaneous reaction rate without catalysts is set at unity, while the ligation reaction is accelerated $k$ times by the catalytic tetramers, where $k \gg 1$, accordingly.
 The backward reaction rate is set to $\alpha$.
+We present the case where $\alpha=1$, while for $\alpha \geq 1$ the result generality holds.
+Indeed, the synthesis of the catalytic polymer often needs energetic cost, and the forward reaction is slower than the backward one, and then $\alpha \geq 1$ is resulted.
+Even if $\alpha<1$, however, as long as the polymer concentration decreases with its length, the discussed results are valid.

-We present the case where $\alpha=1$, while for a sufficient range for $\alpha$, the result to be discussed is valid \cite{some-remark-on-this}.
-These molecules are placed in a container with a (constant) volume .
+These molecules are placed in a container with a (constant) volume.
 We assume that molecules are well mixed in the container, and we do not consider spatial inhomogeneity.
 From the external reservoir, monomers are supplied sufficiently fast, such that its number $n_1 (=V)$ is assumed to be constant.
 Then, our dynamics are represented by the number of dimers $n_2(t)$ and tetramers $n_4(t)$ at time $t$.
 The dimers and tetramers are diffused out so that their numbers decrease with the rate $\mu$.
 Considering that all the reaction processes occur stochastically with the rate following the mass action law for reaction, the dynamics of the probability distribution of $n_2$ and $n_4$ is given by